Acceleration is the speed gained over time; for example, a sports car is significantly faster than a normal car due to its enhanced acceleration.

 This is an accurate depiction of what acceleration looks like.
 This style of diagram is named 'the oil-drop diagram' because it looks like an oil drop.

-Another thing to keep in mind is that velocity is a vector, meaning that there is a direction the object is moving in.
+Another thing to keep in mind is that velocity is a vector, meaning it has a direction associated with it, indicating the direction in which the object is moving.

 No comments: